 With its imposing towers, the highest of which is 564 feet — it is the tallest religious structure in Europe.
-Each of the towers have specific names: “Hosanna,” “Excelsis,” and “Sanctus.”
+Each of the towers has specific names: “Hosanna,” “Excelsis,” and “Sanctus.”
 One million visitors come to the extravagant edifice.
-Some for religious reasons, such as Pope Benedict XVI who blessed and raised the structure to the status as a basilica.
-Others come who either are amazed by it; or like writer George Orwell simply don’t take to this example of “nouveau surrealism.”
+Some come for religious reasons, such as Pope Benedict XVI, who blessed and raised the structure to the status as a basilica.
+Others like writer George Orwell don’t take to this example of “nouveau surrealism.”

 For his design, Gaudi looked to nature for his inspiration.
-He said,”If nature is the work of God, and if architectural forms derive from nature, then the best way to honor God is to design buildings based on his work.”
-It is the largest gothic cathedral to be built since the Middle Ages, and will be completed in 2016, exactly 100 years after Gaudi’s death.
+He said, “If nature is the work of God, and if architectural forms derive from nature, then the best way to honor God is to design buildings based on his work.”
+It is the largest gothic cathedral to be built since the Middle Ages and will be completed in 2016, precisely 100 years after Gaudi’s death.

 Checking the comment section on the National Geographic website, I noticed readers leaving replies like, “Heart of Gaudi.”
 And “So interesting.”
 Or, “Spired-some!
 Thanks, Gaudi.”
 And “It makes me want to get to Barcelona, asap.”

 Yes, the money, the time, and the intention recall the line from Psalm 127, “Unless the Lord builds the house, they labor in vain who build it.”

 Interestingly, today’s gospel from Mark asks us to go deeper into our religious commitment and go beyond the buildings and artifice of religion.
 Jesus’s concern for people like the widow forwards his spiritual ideal that our human condition outweighs even the centrality of the temple itself.